Accelerating Reduction and Scan Using Tensor Core Units: Evaluation

 Unlike the warp- and block-level operations, this paper does not attempt to optimize grid-level operations --- opting to use a na\"ive implementation for the grid-level collectives.
 The na\"ive implementation involves multiple kernel launches.
 We include the evaluation results to show that even our na\"ive grid-level implementation achieves performance that is better or comparable to that of CUB and Thrust.

-We compare against both CUB and Thrust for full reduction, Figure~\ref{fig:eval_full_reduction}, and scan, Figure~\ref{fig:eval_full_scan}.
+We compare against both CUB and Thrust for full reduction (Figure~\ref{fig:eval_full_reduction}), and scan (Figure~\ref{fig:eval_full_scan}).
 For both cases, our implementation uses the $256N$ block-level algorithm.
 Even with our na\"ive grid-level implementation, we are able to mach the performance of CUB and are considerably faster than the Thrust implementation.
 For reduction and scan, the TCU implementation is slightly faster than CUB with large input sizes being bounded by memory bandwidth and is within $98\%$ (for reduction) of peek memory copy bandwidth.

-For scan, our current unoptimized implementation internally uses CUB to reduce the partial values (kernel 2 described in Section~\ref{sec:grid-level-scan}).
-CUB, however, fails for inputs larger than $2^{21}$ which causes our implementation to fail.
-Future optimized implementations would not use CUB.
+For scan, our current unoptimized implementation uses CUB to reduce the partial values (kernel 2 described in Section~\ref{sec:grid-level-scan}).
+Future implementations would not use CUB, since it fails for inputs larger than $2^{21}$ which causes our implementation to fail as well.